wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 With Worpit you can:

-*	Monitor all your WordPress websites from a single Manage WordPress Dashboard
+*	Manage WordPress websites from a single centralized Dashboard.
 *	One-click update a plugin, a theme or even the WordPress Core.
 *	Update all plugins, all themes, all WordPress cores across all sites, or just a selection at once.
 *	Optimize all your WordPress sites without extra plugins: [clean up WordPress](http://worpit.com/2012/07/optimize-clean-up-wordpress-worpit/?src=wpt_readme) and [optimize the WordPress database](http://worpit.com/2012/07/how-to-optimize-wordpress-databases-with-worpit/?src=wpt_readme).
+*	Add WordPress security options across all your websites at once.
 *	Install a brand new WordPress website automatically, anywhere you have cPanel web hosting
 *	Install the Worpit WordPress plugin from WordPress.org, or have Worpit do it for you automatically
 *	Log into your WordPress sites without remembering your WordPress login details.
-*	Worpit is new, but there's much more to come!
-And what's more, it's free to get started.

 No more logging in to each individual website to perform the same, repetitive tasks.
+Do them in bulk, on all your sites at once.

 == Frequently Asked Questions ==